oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 The current support for Istio has these limitations:

-* The operator supports Istio versions 1.7 and higher, and has been tested with single and multicluster Istio installations from 1.7.3 up to 1.11.x.
+* The operator supports Istio versions 1.7 and later, and has been tested with single and multicluster Istio installations from 1.7.3 up to 1.11.x.